jwon114/item-searcher/README.md

 This is an application that serves a API endpoint that will return the most appropriate 20 items from a CSV file dataset.
 The `Get /search` endpoint will be given a `searchTerm`, e.g. `/search?searchTerm=camera`.
 The items returned must contain the owner's information so it can be correctly displayed to a frontend.

 # Approach
-Write brief summary on the approach you took and the tools you used (max 500 words) My aim was to build a simple and concise node application without the extra unnecessary tools and libraries.
+My approach to building a simple and concise node application without the unnecessary tools and libraries.

 The first challenge was tackling data read and storage.
 The CSV files not only provided the data, but an insight into the table structure required.
-I wanted to store the data for fast and easy read access, so I chose a familiar DBMS in Postgresql.
-An SQL script to create the tables and the package pg to interface with Postgresql.
-The pg-copy-streams package was then used to read/write from CSV into the database.
+I wanted to store the data for fast and easy read access, so I chose a familiar DBMS in **Postgresql**.
+An SQL script to be executed on the database for table creation.
+The packages **pg** to interface with Postgresql and **pg-copy-streams** to read/write from CSV to the database.

-I decided to use plain SQL instead of an ORM because I felt it wasn't required for the task at hand.
-The query joins the User and Items tables based on the User ID, and searches the item name with a case insensitive regular expression.
-The expression uses word boundaries so only if the exact word is found, for example, camera vs. cameraplus, items with camera but not cameraplus.
+I decided to use plain SQL instead of an ORM because I felt it was not required for the task at hand.
+The item search query joins the User and Items tables based on the User ID, and searches the item name with a case insensitive regular expression.
+The expression uses word boundaries so only if the exact word is found.
+For example, *camera* vs. *cameraplus*.
+Only items with name *camera* but not *cameraplus*.

-Once the data was in the database, I used the Express web framework to create the skeleton of the application.
+Once the data was in the database, I used the **Express** web framework to create the skeleton of the application.
 A single controller to handle the search endpoint request and query the database with the search keyword query parameter.
-I tested this controller's endpoint using the Jest testing framework and Supertest for HTTP assertions.
+I tested this controller's endpoint using the **Jest** testing framework and **Supertest** for HTTP assertions.

+Points of failure
+- The search uses regular expression matching of string and does not have the ability to identify branding or associated items.
+For example, searching for *camera* will not return branded items such as *Canon* or *Nikon*.
+- There is no order or sorting of any kind when returning results.
+The order of the results is not guaranteed

 # Setup
 - Clone or download the repository
 ## Database
-- Install Postgresql if you don't have it. https://www.postgresql.org/download/
+- Install Postgresql if you haven't already. https://www.postgresql.org/download/
-- Create a database in Postgresql, the database name will be used in the environment file.
+- Create a database in Postgresql, the database name will be used later in the environment file.
 ```
 CREATE DATABASE [DBNAME]
 ```